genryeiter/arvelduse-veebirakendus/README.md

 ## App Features

-- Emailing receipts, estimates, quotes, invoices, and other documents.
+- Emailing receipts, estimates, quotes and invoices.
-- Multiple user registration using jsonwebtoken (jwt) with Google authentication.
+- Auth system using jsonwebtoken (jwt) with Google OAuth2.
-- Shipping Create PDF invoices, estimates, quotations, and receipts and email or download them.
+- Create/Send/Download PDF invoices, estimates, quotations, and receipts.
-- Automatic status update after adding a payment record.
+- Record payment functional with automatic status update.
-- Establishing the deadline Each invoice has a section outlining the payment history, including date, method, and other details.
+- Establishing the deadline for receipts, estimates, quotes, invoices.
+- Each invoice has a section outlining the payment history, including date, method, and other details.
 - Tracking the payment of invoice parties.
-- The admin dashboard neatly displays all invoice statistics, including total amount, total pending amount, recent payments, total paid invoice amount, total unpaid invoice amount, and total partially paid invoices.
+- The admin dashboard neatly displays all invoice statistics, including received payments, total amount, pending amount, recent payments, total paid invoice amount, and total invoices, overdue invoices.
+- Dashboard admin has resizable chart tab with functional to export chart statistics to svg, png, csv.
+- Business profile settings (saves business logo as well in cloud storage)

 <p align="right">(<a href="#top">back to top</a>)</p>